kiancurranmahon/Python-Web-Server/README.md

 - **Graceful Error Handling:** Requests other than `GET` are handled with a `405 Method Not Allowed` response.

 ## Project Structure
-├── index.html # The default HTML page served at the root path ├── server.py # Python script containing the server implementation └── README.md # Project documentation
+├── index.html # The default HTML page served at the root path.
+├── server.py # Python script containing the server implementation.
+└── README.md # Project documentation.

 ## How to Run